zackhanni/soundslikesoma/_services/04-rehearsal-studio.md

 **Can I bring my photographer?**

-Absolutely.
+We dont mind if you bring along a few guests to your rehearsal.
 Also, consider hiring us for photography or videography as well.
 We have 4k cameras, professional lighting, and backgrops available to make you look your best.

 **Can we extend our rehearsal studio session?**

 As long as the studio space is available, you can always add more time to an already booked session.
-The only way to garentee a time slot is to put down a deposit - so someone could book last minute right after you.
+The only way to garentee a time slot is to put down a deposit - so someone could book their rehearsal right after yours if you dont reserve it sooner rather than later.

 **Are there any noise issues?**

-The building and room are insulated so there are little to no noise issues.
-We do ask that people schedule in advance for rehearsal time to avoid any studio noise conflicts.
-For some podcasts or audiobook recordings we will make the rehearsal space unavailable to book to avoid any background noise.
+The building and room are insulated so there are little to no noise issues from neighbors.
+We do ask that people schedule in advance for rehearsal time to avoid the occasional studio noise conflicts.
+For some podcasts or audiobook recordings, we will make the rehearsal space unavailable to book to avoid any background noise creeping into the recordings.

 - - -

 We are excited to work with you.
 Please let us know if you have any questions regarding how booking rehearsals works.

 If your band is searching for - music rehearsal or practice space near me, look no further!
-Our Liveroom is the perfect place to jam out with lots of instruments and live sound equipment to use.
+Our Liveroom, Studio D, is the perfect place to jam out with lots of instruments and live sound equipment to use.
+If you have any Special requests or need a specific configuration to your setup, just heat us know ahead of time.